angular-google-chart/angular-google-chart/README.md

 In order to build the project you will need to have NodeJS and NPM installed.
 In commandline, from the root of the project, run `npm install`.
 This will install grunt and the required plugins.
-Run `grunt`, and the default task will build `ng-google-chart.js`
+Run `grunt` or `grunt build` to build `ng-google-chart.js` and `ng-google-chart.min.js` with included source maps. `grunt release` builds without source maps.

+### Running Tests

+Tests are run during build.
+Use `grunt watch` to run jshint and tests whenever source files are changed.

 ### Usage and Demo